-COMP LIT 278-1,2 Modern Hebrew Literature in Translation History of Hebrew literature.
-1. The European period.
+COMP LIT 278-0 Modern Hebrew Literature in Translation History of Hebrew literature.

-2. The Israeli period.
 Taught with JWSH ST 278; may not receive credit for both courses.

 COMP LIT 279-0 Modern Jewish Literature A study of modern European, American, and Israeli Jewish literature in its historical context.
 Taught with JWSH ST 279-0; may not receive credit for both courses.